kamilkhanlab/computational-graph-tools/README.md

   - performs the reverse mode of AD on the output `tape` of `record_tape`.
 With `f` denoting the recorded function, this returns `y = f(x)` and `xBar = (Df(x))'*yBar`.
 In particular, if `f` is scalar-valued and `yBar = [1.0]`, then `xBar` is the gradient of `f` at `x`.
 The `data` fields of `tape` and its nodes are used to hold results of intermediate computations.

-- `generate_revAD_matlab_code!(tape::CompGraph, funcName::AbstractString = "f", fileName::AbstractString = funcName * "RevAD")`
+- `generate_revAD_matlab_code!(tape::CompGraph, tapedFuncName::AbstractString = "f", fileName::AbstractString = tapedFuncName * "RevAD")`

-  - creates a MATLAB function `fileName` in a file `fileName.m` that carries out the reverse AD mode for the composite function recorded in `tape` by `record_tape`.
-The input `funcName` specifies how the composite function is named in MATLAB comments.
+  - creates a MATLAB script `fileName.m` containing a function `fileName`, which carries out the reverse AD mode for the composite function recorded in `tape` by `record_tape`.
+The input `tapedFuncName` specifies how this composite function is named in MATLAB comments.
 Automatically generating MATLAB code for the reverse AD mode is difficult using MATLAB alone; this function illustrates how to use a `CompGraph` for code generation.

 ### Example
 The usage of `ReverseAD` is illustrated by the script [testRevMode.jl](test/testRevMode.jl), which can be run from the terminal if this repository is cloned.
 Consider again the following function, with a domain dimension of `2` and a range dimension of `1`.